Insights: Article

 3Successful and unsuccessful multi-factor authentications are centrally logged and protected from unauthorised modification and deletion, monitored for signs of compromise, and actioned when cyber security events are detected.

-Outside the Essential Eight
+Outside the Essential 8

 Mitigation StrategyRSER